At the moment the only Direct Storage mode that is supported is the write-out of data stored in the Transient Buffer Boards.

 Apart from the overhead time, which is newarly a fixed number, the numbers scale linearly with dumptime.

 |Mode||Sampling Time||Data Rate

 |timeseries||5||38.4||1.8||1||200||not available at CEP|

 The typical data size is 190 MB per station (for a core station) and two polarizations for 5 ms of read-out.
 The data size depends on the number of antennae used.

 The maximum amount of data than can be dumped accounts for 5 seconds.
 For a 1.28 seconds (with the current default time resolution of 5 ns for cosmic ray observations).
-It takes 48 minutes to write the full 1.28 s of TBB on the storage nodes (with forthcoming improvements this may be reduced to 8 minutes).
+It takes 40 minutes to write a full second of TBB on the storage nodes (with forthcoming improvements this may be reduced to 8 minutes).
 The data send rate can be improved by a factor 6 by increasing the number of data paths (however, this will result in an higher data load which has not been tested well in piggy back mode).

 A full dump of one second of data for one RCU is about 400 MB.
 A full dump of one 48 antenna station therefore amounts to approximately 40 GB.

 For a typical TBB observation, Figure 1 shows the raw voltages of all antennas of one polarisation of 1 station, as recorded in the TBB, when a cosmic ray (7*10^17 eV) was detected.
 The trigger to dump these data came from the LORA particle detector.